 Butterfly (Pterourus homerus -formerly called Papilio

-butterfly in the New World, historically ranged in at least seven
+butterfly in the New World.
+It historically ranged in at least seven

 In 1988 it was listed in the World's top twelve endangered species